qwaxys/MultiProxyServer/README.md

  * HTTPS*

 *note: without client authentication works, I haven't tested the other ones.

-You will need to add the correct certificates.
+You will also need to add the correct certificates.

 Usage
 -------